LimePoint/opschain/docs/operations/restricting_user_access.md

 ### Update the security configuration

-When OpsChain is started, it initialises its security configuration from the `opschain_auth/security_configuration.json` file.
-An empty configuration file was created in the `opschain_auth` directory when you ran the `opschain-configure` command.
+When OpsChain is started, it initialises its security configuration from the `security_configuration.json` file.
+An empty configuration file was created when you ran the `opschain server configure` command.
 Edit this file, replacing the contents with the following JSON:

 ```json
 {